You Are Here: Home » Find People » National Advisory Neurological Disorders And Stroke Council (NANDSC) »

 May 27-28, 2010 (Thursday and Friday)

-Expedited Review Process-A subset of Council members, prior to the meeting, approve applications within the payline for which there are no unresolved issues.
-For this round, there were 115 applications eligible to be expedited for payment, and 46 awards have been issued.
+Expedited Review Process - A subset of Council members, prior to the meeting, approve applications with scores within the payline for which there are no unresolved issues.
+For this round, there were 128 applications eligible to be expedited for payment.
+Of the 74 identified for payment in FY 2009, 62 awards had been issued.

 III.
 Report of the Director, NINDS